 Training from the Collision Repair Campaign includes a video featuring NASCAR driver Jeff Gordon.

-EPA's Design for the Environment (DfE) Automotive Refinishing Partnership —a voluntary partnership with the collision repair industry and schools to promote safer alternatives and best practices to reduce risk in the workplace and community.
+EPA's Safer Choice Automotive Refinishing Partnership —a voluntary partnership with the collision repair industry and schools to promote safer alternatives and best practices to reduce risk in the workplace and community.

 Coordinating Committee for Automotive Repair (CCAR) GreenLink - Compliance Assistance Center, a partnership of the industry and the Environmental Protection Agency has information for collision repair professionals.